iiab/iiab/roles/proot_services/README.md

 ## Removal

-If you want to remove the installation and all related apps, follow these steps:
+If you want to remove the IIAB installation and all associated apps, follow these steps:

 1. Remove the IIAB installation running in PRoot Distro: